Undergraduate Programs

 The Bachelor of Science degree in Chemistry and Biochemistry is designed to develop students to become contributing members in the scientific community, and be prepared to enter careers in chemical, materials science, pharmaceutical, biochemical, and molecular life sciences industries; careers in government, education, and academic laboratories; and to pursue advanced education in graduate and professional schools.

-To learn more about Cal State LA's Bachelor of Science in Biochemistry, see Biochemistry, B.S.
+To learn about the program's requirements and course descriptions for Bachelor of Science in Biochemistry, see Biochemistry, B.S.

 Program Requirements